romland/dgdcode/README.md

 That said, the automatic installation might not be something that you want since you may have tweaked the proxy's functionality.
-So, you can turn the automatic installation off and do it manually:
+So, you can turn the automatic installation off and then install it manually:
 1. Disable the setting codeAssistProxyInstall
 2. Copy code_assist.c into a privileged location of your DGD library.
 3. Make sure it is compiled on start up of DGD (typically from initd.c or so).